GIfatahTH/states_rebuilder/examples/002-form_validation_with_reactive_model/README.md

 ```

 The point here is that each of the email, password input fields and the submit button are wrapped within a `StateBuilder` widget.
-* the email input field is subscribed to the `emailRM` so that when the `emailRM` emits a notification only this input field will rebuild.
+* the email input field is subscribed to the laically created ReactiveModel`emailRM` so that when the `emailRM` emits a notification only this input field will rebuild.
 * the password input field is subscribed to the `passwordRM` so that it is the only part of the widget that rebuilds when `passwordRM` emits a notification.
-* The submit button is subscribed to both the `emailRM` and `passwordRM`. and as you may guess it, the submit button will rebuild if any of the models emits a notification.
+* The submit button is subscribed to both the `emailRM` and `passwordRM` ReactiveModel keys. and as you may guess it, the submit button will rebuild if any of the models emits a notification.

 To better understand how states_rebuilder manage the state, let's track the state of the `emailRM` :